lukehunter/ssgallery_net/README.md

 See http://lukehunter.net/nielsenphotos/

 ## Input
-Input to ssgallery is a folder full of subfolders of files, with a single thumbnail.jpg in each subfolder that will be used as the album cover photo.
+Input to ssgallery is a folder full of subfolders of files, with an optional thumbnail.jpg in each subfolder that will be used as the album cover photo (if thumbnail.jpg is not present the first image in the album will be used).
 In addition there are command line options to control thumbnail and image viewing sizes and to specify the base relative url.

 ## Output
 ssgallery writes a complete web page to the target folder.
 Image resizing is skipped if the resized image versions have a newer write time than the source images.
 Html pages will be overwritten if they have changed.